gferra97/CYP2D6-DMS/README.md

-# Deep mutational scan of CYP2D6 using click-seq
+# Deep mutational scan of CYP2D6

 ## Overview
-This repository contains two folders, one named click-seq and one named EOMCC.
-Both of these contain scripts to compute and analyze functional activity scores for CYP2D6 variants based on each respective assay (click-seq and EOMCC).
+This repository contains analysis code focused on a deep mutational scan of the pharmacogene CYP2D6.
+High-throughput functional activity scores were generated using two complementary assays: Click-seq and EOMCC.

+The repository is currently organized into two main directories:

+- `Click-seq/` – scripts for computing and analyzing CYP2D6 variant activity scores derived from Click-seq experiments
+- `EOMCC/` – scripts for computing and analyzing CYP2D6 variant activity scores derived from EOMCC assays

 ## Notes
-This README.md will be updated soon.
+This repository is under active development.